TeamNexus/android_device_samsung_zeroflteduo/README.md

-# Device Tree for the Samsung Galaxy S6 International/India (SM-G920F/I)
+# Device Tree for the Samsung Galaxy S6 International Dual-SIM (SM-G920FD)

 -> Work In Progress. <-